B Locus

 Brown is caused by a loss-of-function mutation in the TYRP1 gene (Tyrosinase Related Protein 1) on dog chromosome 11.
 This mutation interferes with normal eumelanin production.

-Without TYRP1, a dog can’t produce black eumelanin pigment molecules.
+Without TYRP1, a dog can’t produce black eumelanin.

 When regular eumelanin production is disrupted, the next best pigment color a dog can produce is brown.
-This alternative pigment structure reflects light in a different way and looks brown to our eyes.
+This alternative pigment structure reflects light differently and appears brown.
 So technically, liver is not a dilution but a modification of eumelanin.

 We know of several mutations that can cause a loss-of-function of TYRP1.
-But it doesn’t matter where in its DNA sequence the TYRP1 gets broken, the outcome is always the same (brown).
+But it doesn’t really matter where exactly the TYRP1 DNA sequence is broken.
+The outcome is always the same (black turns to brown).

 We still don’t know all of the mutations that can cause liver pigment.
 But we currently do know of six different mutations that can break TYRP, which we call ba, bc, bd, bs, be, and bh.

-- The alleles bc, bd, bs are found in a variety of different dog breeds[7].
+• The alleles bc, bd, bs are common in a variety of different dog breeds[7].

-B shows complete dominance over b and B/b will have black pigment.
+B shows complete dominance over b.
+A brown carrier with B/b will have black pigment.
 Brown coat is an autosomal recessive trait and will only be visible in b/b puppies that inherited “b” from both parents.

 From a functional standpoint, every b allele is recessive to the wild-type B allele.
 All of the b variants will produce a brown-pigmented phenotype in any combination, e.g. ba/bc or bd/bs or bd/bd.